uwcart/mapstudy/doc/API.md

 This config file holds the configuration options necessary to create the map.
 MapStudy will eventually support creating web maps with interaction logging in [Leaflet](http://leafletjs.com/), [Mapbox-GL](https://www.mapbox.com/mapbox-gl-js/api/), and [D3](http://d3js.org/), and maps with no interaction logging as any of the first three plus a static image, REST service, or embedded iframe with any other web mapping service (e.g. [CartoDB](https://cartodb.com/) and [ArcGIS Online Viewer](https://www.arcgis.com/home/webmap/viewer.html)).

+In the descriptions below, `map` refers to each object in the map.json `pages` array.
+The map.json file should be structured thus:

+	{
+		"pages": [
+			{
+				//map options for page 1
+			},
+			{
+				//map options for page 2
+			},
+			...
+		]
+	}

 #### map.library

 	"library": -"Leaflet"- -"Mapbox-GL"- -"D3"- -"image"- -"REST"- -"iframe"-